helenarichie/helenarichie.github.io/_tabs/food.md

 ![Desktop View](/assets/img/tabs/food/lasagna.jpg){: width="589" height="357" style="max-width: 40%" .normal}
 ![Desktop View](/assets/img/tabs/food/lasagnapasta.jpg){: width="589" height="357" style="max-width: 40%" .normal}
 <br>
-We came so close to having the perfect lasagna made from scratch, but had a mishap getting the pasta prepared to go into the lasagna.
+We came so close to having the perfect lasagna made from scratch, but a mishap getting the pasta prepared to go into the lasagna thwarted us.
 0/10 would not recommend soaking fresh pasta in hot water to cook it before assembly.
 Just put it straight in the lasagna.
 We ended up using store-bought lasagna noodles that were undercooked when we took it out of the oven.
 Sigh.
 Spent all day simmering the ragu bolognese and made homemade beschamel for one of the layers, which were both amazing.
 I'll probably never make this again!